Larrieeee/Prototype-Bot/README.md

 **Context (Why Does This Exist):**

 Uh, quite simply, it's a prototype bot.
-It has many prefixes, like 200 LOL.
-See prefix.py in the code-here branch for details
+It has many prefixes, like 200.
+See prefix.py in the code-here branch for details 😎

 **Bot Mechanics:**

-- What's Good: Responses with a "YOOOOO WHATS GOOD {your name}" -
+- What's Good: Responses with a "YOOOOO WHATS GOOD {your name}"
+- More coming shortly (ie. slash commands, private messages)

 *Produced By: Tyrone#1455*